google/badwolf/docs/bql.md

 CREATE GRAPH ?a, ?b, ?c;
 ```

-If you try to create a graph that already exist, it will fail saying that
+If you try to create a graph that already exists, it will fail saying that
-the graph already exist.
+the graph already exists.
 You should not expect that creating multiple graphs
 will be atomic.
 If one of the graphs fails, there is no guarantee that others
 will have been created, usually failing fast and not even attempting to create
 the rest.